IFRCGo/ecv-toolkit/app/_disease/disease-08_en.md

 - Is a vaccination campaign planned?
 - Do strong cultural beliefs or perceptions about vaccination prevent children from being vaccinated?
 - Where are the local health facilities and services?
 (Include traditional and community carers.)
 - What are the community’s habits, practices and beliefs about caring for and feeding sick people?
-Do mothers continue to breastfeed babies and infants when they are sick?
+When babies and infants are sick, do women continue to breastfeed them?
 - Is a social mobilization or health promotion programme in place?
 - Which sources of information do people use most?
 - Are rumours or is misinformation about the disease spreading in the community?